jneimantokbox/annotation-widget/README.md

 toolbar.addCanvas(canvas);
 ```

-This example includes the annotation toolbar for the video publisher:
+This example attaches the annotation toolbar canvas to the video publisher:

 ```javascript